 Par les Chemins Noir by David B.

 David B. was one of the initiators of the French alternative editorial house L'Association, and is now well-known for the graphic novels he either wrote and drew himself and the ones he wrote for others.
-After his Applied Arts studies, Nîmes-born David Beachard had his first publications in magazines such as Chic, Circus, Okapi and A Suivre.
+After his Applied Arts studies, Nîmes-born David Beauchard had his first publications in magazines such as Chic, Circus, Okapi and A Suivre.
 Among his early creations are 'Le Timbre Maudit', a story published in Okapi, and the mini-series 'Zèbre' in Chic.
-As a scenarist, he cooperated with Olivier Legan on 'Pas de Samba pour Capitaine Tonnerre', an album published by Glénat in 1985.
+As a scriptwriter, he cooperated with Olivier Legan on 'Pas de Samba pour Capitaine Tonnerre', an album published by Glénat in 1985.

 L'Ascension du Haut-Mal by David B

 In addition to his work for L'Association, David B. cooperated with the publishing house Cornélius, where he published the quarterly comic book Le Nain Jaune from 1993 to 1994, as well as 'Les 4 Savants' from 1996 to 1998.
 He was also present in the reviews Fusée and Le Cheval sans Tête.
-The latter published 'Les Incidents de la Nuit', a series that was collected in book format by L'Assocation from 1999 and 2002.
+The latter published 'Les Incidents de la Nuit', a series collected in book format by L'Association from 1999 and 2002.

-For Dargaud, he made 'Le Tengû Carré', an allegory of Japanese legends, and the scripts for 'La Révolte de Hop Frog' and 'Les Ogres', two books in the series 'Hiram Lowatt et Placido', illustrated by Christophe Blain in 1999 and 2000.
+For Dargaud, David B. made 'Le Tengû Carré', an allegory of Japanese legends, and the scripts for 'La Révolte de Hop Frog' and 'Les Ogres', two books in the series 'Hiram Lowatt et Placido', illustrated by Christophe Blain in 1999 and 2000.
 For the publisher's collection Poisson Pilote, he made 'Urani - la Ville des Mauvais Rêves' (script by Joann Sfar) and 'Les Chercheurs de Trésor' (in 2003-04).

 La Lecture des Ruines, by David B.

-La Lecture des Ruines
+'La Lecture des Ruines'.

 Les Meilleurs Ennemis by David B